cgravivarsha/IrisLinearClassifier/README.md

 # IrisLinearClassifier

-Execute Iris linear classification.ipynb from JupyterLab or similar notebooks.
+Execute Iris linear classification.ipynb on JupyterLab or similar notebooks.

 Test & training set are collected from: